-The Department of Environmental and Global Health, University of Florida has recently won an US National Institute of Health grant to partner in applying One Health principals in studying complex zoonotic disease problems in Mongolia: http://www.fic.nih.gov/News/Pages/2013-framework-innovation-awards.aspx?utm_campaign=ghm&utm_medium=email&utm_source=ghmoct2013 https://ufhealth.org/news/2013/university-florida-receives-new-grant-address-zoonotic-diseases-mongolia
+Professor Gray of Duke University (formerly with the University of Florida) has received a US National Institute of Health grant to train young US and Mongolian professionals in applying One Health research principals in studying complex zoonotic disease problems in Mongolia:

-From the Mongolian side the Mongolian Academy of Medical Sciences has been selected to coordinate the collaborating institutions in Mongolia.
-Prof. P. Nymadawa will serve as principal investigator in Mongolia.
+The Mongolian Academy of Medical Sciences (MAMS) is coordinating the program for Mongolian institutions.
+Prof. P. Nymadawa, MD, PhD, DSc will serve as the site principal investigator in Mongolia.

 The Internal Advisory Committee (IAC) of the project is looking for two talented young Mongolian professional to participate in the 2-year training and research program.
 Applicants should be a citizen of Mongolia and have a recent Masters or Doctoral (PhD) degree in public health, veterinary medicine, environmental health, medicine, microbiology, entomology, or a related field.
 Two months of training will be held in the United States, while the rest of the 2-year program will involve a full-time work in Mongolia.
 Mongolian graduate trainees will receive competitive salary support.